jeisteve999/retail-sales-analytics/README.md

 - Find the most popular products in each category.
 - Explore how age influences product choices.

+## Top Business Insights

+-Customers aged 51–60 generate the highest revenue and purchase volume (~22%)

+-Electronics drive the highest revenue despite lower sales volume → high-value category

+-Clothing leads in quantity sold but not in revenue → opportunity for upselling

+-Sales show strong seasonality, with peaks in May and drops after December

+-Customer spending is highly variable, with a small group driving most revenue

 ---

 ## 🛠️ Tools Used